 The designation of a given Contracting Party is made either under the Agreement or under the Protocol, depending on which treaty is common to the Contracting Parties concerned.
-If both Contracting Parties are party to both the Agreement and the Protocol, the designation will be governed by the Agreement, in accordance with the so-called "safeguard clause" (Article 9sexies of the Protocol relating to Madrid Agreement).
+If both Contracting Parties are party to both the Agreement and the Protocol, the designation will be governed by the Agreement, in accordance with the so-called "safeguard clause"

 Where all the designations are effected under the Agreement the international application, and any other subsequent communication, must be in French.
-Where at least one designation is effected under the Protocol, the applicant has the option of English or French, unless the Office of origin restricts this choice to one of these.
+Where at least one designation is effected under the

+Protocol, the applicant has the option of English or French, unless the Office of origin restricts this choice to one of these.